weritas247/video-downloader/README.md

 python web_app.py
 ```

 Open http://127.0.0.1:5000 in your browser, paste URLs (one per line), tweak options, and click **Download**.
 The web UI now shows a progress bar for the batch download, automatically clears the URL field after completion, and saves files under the `downloads/` directory by default.
-When **Audio only (MP3)** is checked, each MP3 is processed with Whisper and an accompanying transcript (`.txt`) is saved alongside the audio file.
+Check **스크립트 추출 (MP4 + MP3 + 자막)** when you want each video saved as MP4 plus an extracted MP3 and Whisper transcript (default `.srt`), or leave it unchecked to grab MP4 video only.
+Use the “스크립트 파일 형식” field (visible when script extraction is enabled) to switch between `.srt` and `.txt` transcript outputs, and use “스크립트 언어” to force Korean/English instead of automatic language detection.